rohitpatwa/leetcode/Readme.md

 814. Binary Tree Pruning :
 846. Hand of Straights : Create a counter of cards.
 Sort the keys.
 For each card, next W cards should have a count greater than it's count.
 Subtract curr count from next W cards.
 24. Swap Nodes in Pairs : Take curr.next and curr.next.next nodes, swap them and chage pointers, jump two steps from current.
+25. Reverse Nodes in k-Group : Keep reversing k chunks of linked list.
+Maintin the tail of previos chunk to point to the next reversed chunk's head.